 Subtle herbs like rosemary add extra fragrance, teasing the senses.

 A citrus wheel or orange peel can highlight the whiskey’s warmth.
-Mint sprigs or cinnamon sticks add fresh aromatics, making each sip memorable.
-Seasonal elements can also be used.
+Mint sprigs or cinnamon sticks add fresh aromas, making each sip memorable.
+You can also use seasonal elements.

-In winter, a hint of spice can be added.
-In summer, extra citrus can be used.
+In winter, you can add a hint of spice.
+In summer, you can brighten it up with extra citrus.
 These small touches make every glance and taste better.

 True creativity happens when we mix old ideas with new ones.
 Adding ginger beer, iced tea, or cola can give a classic bourbon drink a fresh twist.
 Some like using Maker’s Mark for its smooth taste, while others choose Bulleit Bourbon for its bold flavors.